A congenital heart defect is a problem with the structure of the heart that a child is born with.

 Combination of congenital heart defects

-Some infants are born with several heart defects that affect the structure and function of the heart.
+Some infants are born with several congenital heart defects that affect the structure and function of the heart.
 Very complex heart problems may cause significant changes in blood flow or undeveloped heart chambers.

 - A narrowed passage between the right ventricle and pulmonary artery